Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 Now I want to show you how the screenshots of the installation process differ if the distribution disk is not suitable for recovery using the method described above.

-So, the initial situation - Windows does not boot, we take (as it seems to us) the "correct" distribution kit (from the same batch) and try to boot from it.
-First - everything is exactly the same as in the previous case, but only here - up to this point:
+So, the initial situation is that Windows does not boot, we take (as it seems to us) the “correct” distribution (from the same batch) and try to boot from it.
+At first, everything is exactly the same as in the previous case, but only up to this point:

 All!
 This is the last Redmond Windows warning :) If we go further, we will lose all the data, programs and settings that were made in previous system, and no emergency will help us.